samloh84/blog/_posts/2018-12-06-anatomy-of-an-application.md

 I also like to write alot of Bash scripts, Dockerfiles and Docker Compose files to perform common tasks.
 Like installing required libraries, or running databases in Docker containers.
 These also go into the project root directory.
 The important ones go into the ```bin/``` directory.

 Occasionally, when the application needs to be of a certain quality, I will write test cases for it in the ```tests/``` directory.
 The testing directory structure closely resembles the project directory structure and contains all the unit test cases to test each component.

+Having a standard way to organize your application logic certainly helps in maintaining it down the line.
+If you are working with other developers, deciding on the same coding patterns will also help in productivity of the team.